NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 NAME                    BACKEND NAME            BACKEND UUID                           PHASE   STATUS backend-fsx-ontap-san   backend-fsx-ontap-san   7a551921-997c-4c37-a1d1-f2f4c87fa629   Bound   Success
 ```
-If the status is Failed, then you can add the "--output=json" flag to the `kubectl get tridentbackendconfig`
+If the status is `Failed`, then you can add the "--output=json" flag to the `kubectl get tridentbackendconfig`
 command to get more information as to why it failed.
 Specifically, look at the "message" field in the output.
 The following command will get just the status messages:
 ```bash
 kubectl get tridentbackendconfig -n trident --output=json | jq '.items[] | .status.message'
 ```
 Once you have resolved any issues, you can remove the failed backend by running:
+**ONLY RUN THIS COMMAND IF THE STATUS IS FAILED**
 ```bash
 kubectl delete -n trident -f temp/backend-tbc-ontap-san.yaml
 ```